What is Claims Testing? for CPG product teams

 To test both flavor and substantiate competitive claims, Highlight sent 360 samples to Highlighters based on two behavioral filters: they had trouble sleeping or were looking to improve their sleep quality, and they had taken non-pharmaceutical sleep aids in the past such as melatonin or chamomile tea.

 Testers were given three blinded chewable tablet SKUs (one from the customer, and two from competitive products) to take sequentially over three nights.
 They were also asked to rate the product on flavor.
-Based on this test, the customer was able to identify what was and wasn’t working for flavor, taste, and sensory questions like “chalkiness,” and evaluate claims around the comparative quality of sleep and feelings of restfulness.
+Based on this test, the customer identified what was and was not working for flavor, taste, and sensory questions like “chalkiness,” and evaluated claims around comparative quality of sleep and feelings of restfulness.

 Line-wide claims substantiation for personal care products